The Bankrate promise

 - Following the application to co-sign for a car loan, you will also experience an initial drop due to the hard credit check.

 Do you have a relative or friend who has asked you to co-sign a car loan?
 Or maybe you are having trouble getting approved for an auto loan and need a co-signer?

-In either case, it’s important to understand that both the primary borrower and co-signer are legally responsible for the auto loan payments.
+In either case, it’s essential to understand that both the primary borrower and co-signer are legally responsible for the auto loan payments.
 And both parties could face severe credit consequences if the loan defaults.
 The upside is that the auto loan can boost the borrower and co-signer’s credit health if managed responsibly.

 How co-signing an auto loan affects the co-signer’s credit

 When co-signing a car loan, the hard inquiry generated during the application process could slightly affect your credit.
 You could also see a slight drop in your credit score as the average age of accounts will decrease.

 Co-signing on a loan will also impact your debt-to-income ratio (DTI) as your debt will increase.
 The higher your DTI is, the more challenging it can be to secure future financial products.
 Keep this in mind if you plan to apply for other products soon after co-signing.